SiyiP/linked-blog-starter-md/11 HEENT/**FPC Core Ophthalmic Knowledge for Medical Students I+II_Perry.md

 <mark style="background: #FFF3A3A6;">papilledema</mark> - <mark style="background: #FFF3A3A6;">swollen optic nerve</mark>s have many causes,,, but specifically refers to **optic nerve**
 - we see rim big and vessels not there
 - if it's **<mark style="background: #FFF3A3A6;">swollen BECAUSE of inc INTRACRANIAL pressure</mark> (due to mass, dural venous thrombosis, idiopathic intracanial htn)**
-- see swollen nerve, just describe it as optic nerve swelling until you know the etiology of why it's swollen.
+<mark style="background: #FFF3A3A6;">- see swollen nerve, just describe it as optic nerve swelling until you know the etiology of why it's swollen. </mark>
+-

 <mark style="background: #FFF3A3A6;">retinal tear + detachments</mark>
 - flashes of light, floating spots.